Body Armour Can Help Protect Housing Enforcement Officers

 PPSS Stab Resistant Vests (Body Armour) offer the highest level of protection from edged weapon, hypodermic needles and blunt force trauma.
 Weighing just 2.5kg and being just 5mm thin this type of personal protective equipment (PPE) has recently become an essential tool to combat workplace violence related injuries and even death.

-PPSS Stab Resistant Vests are available as COVERT, OVERT or HI VIZ OVERT model!
+PPSS Groups’ high performance stab resistant vests are available as COVERT, OVERT or HI VIZ OVERT model.

 Yes, I do agree… the risk of being shot or stabbed is not as high as some news writers might want to make us believe.
 However, the risk of someone ‘overreacting’ to you or your colleagues because YOU are just in the process of disconnecting the water, gas or electricity supply, the risk of someone taking aggressive physical action against you because YOU are trying to collect money/rent that person is not able or willing to hand over, or the risk of some ‘overreacting’ and willing to harm you simply because you are not willing or unable to solve their long lasting dispute with their much hated neighbour is a very REAL risk!